Young Friends General Meeting: The Young Quaker

-The Young Quaker (TYQ) is a magazine produced three times each year by Young Friends General Meeting since 2013.
+The Young Quaker (TYQ) was a magazine produced three times each year by Young Friends General Meeting from 2013-2019.
 Previously known as Young Quaker and published monthly, it provides a forum for religious, social, environmental and other issues.
-It lists national and international events as well as changes of address and other notices.
-Because it is the magazine of Young Friends General Meeting, Young Quaker is primarily aimed at people between the ages of 18 and 30.
-The magazine is also read by young people under 18.
+It listed national and international events as well as changes of address and other notices.
+Because it was the magazine of Young Friends General Meeting, Young Quaker was primarily aimed at people between the ages of 18 and 30.
+The magazine was also read by young people under 18.
 Writer Charlie Brooker stated that the magazine "largely consisted of poetry and people wearing sensible hand-knitted jumpers."

 Production

-While its predecessor, Young Quaker was sold predominantly on a subscription only basis, The Young Quaker is free at YFGM events and by request from the YFGM Office.
-It is also available to read on YFGM's website.
+While its predecessor, Young Quaker (YQ) was sold predominantly on a subscription only basis, The Young Quaker was free at YFGM events and by request from the YFGM Office.
+It was also available to read on YFGM's website.

-The magazine has five editors which are appointed by Young Friends General Meeting, having been discerned by YFGM's Nominations Committee.
-Co-editors are usually appointed for a period of three years.
+The magazine had five editors which are appointed by Young Friends General Meeting, having been discerned by YFGM's Nominations Committee.
+Co-editors were usually appointed for a period of three years.